 Where Is Wine Country In Sicily?

-The first thing you should pick up from this guide to Sicilian wine is that, as the largest island in Italy, it has a vast and varied wine landscape.
+The first thing to note from this guide to Sicilian wine is that, as the largest island in Italy, it boasts a vast and varied wine landscape.
 Sicily has 24 wine regions, including 23 Denominazioni di Origine Controllata (DOC) and 1 Denominazione di Origine Controllata e Garantita (DOCG).

 Why Try Sicilian Wines

-Although Sicily has produced wine for ages, traditionally the region exported much of its product throughout Europe and beyond to fortify other wines.
-In the mid-1900s they began exporting less and bottling more locally as Sicilian wine.
+Although Sicily has produced wine for centuries, the region traditionally exported much of its product throughout Europe and beyond to fortify other wines.
+In the mid-1900s, they began exporting less and bottling more locally as Sicilian wine.

-Sicilian wine brands haven’t received quite the recognition wines from Tuscany have yet.
-From a consumer’s perspective, though, that means you’ll pay considerably less for equally amazing wine.
+Sicilian wine brands haven’t yet received the same level of recognition as those from Tuscany.
+From a consumer’s perspective, though, that means you’ll pay considerably less for equally excellent wine.

 What Type Of Wine Is Sicily Known For?

-When shopping around for the best Sicilian wine, this guide will help you better understand what tasting notes to expect and what meals to pair it with.
+When shopping for the best Sicilian wine, this guide will help you better understand the tasting notes to expect and the meals to pair it with.

-Below you’ll find descriptions of a handful of the most grapes varieties that are indigenous to Sicily and what they bring to a nice glass of vino.
+Below you’ll find descriptions of a handful of the most grape varieties that are indigenous to Sicily and what they bring to a nice glass of vino.

 Main Sicilian White Wine Grapes